MurAll Price Hits $0.0009 on Exchanges (PAINT)

 According to CryptoCompare, “MurAll is an on-chain digital collaborative mural/canvas/wall that anyone anywhere in the world can draw on, without restrictions on what users can draw.
 A neutral place that doesn’t filter, censor or stop any drawing.
 A place for true freedom of speech through art. “

-It is usually not possible to purchase alternative cryptocurrencies such as MurAll directly using U.S. dollars.
-Investors seeking to acquire MurAll should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MurAll using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as MurAll directly using US dollars.
+Investors seeking to trade MurAll should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy MurAll using one of the exchanges listed above.

 Receive News & Updates for MurAll Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MurAll and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.